Director of BW Scholars Program

 Academic Enrichment/College Preparation

 The Summer Academy, a series of intensive summer programs that start in the ninth grade and continue through the summer before their first year in college, is the second area for academic enrichment.
 The Summer Academy takes place on the BW campus and focuses on growth areas such as academics, leadership, social and life skills, and career development.
 With each subsequent summer, the length and rigor of coursework increases.
 Students typically enroll in English, mathematics and science courses and may be given the option to select a course in a subject of their choice.
-They take classes for six and a half hours each day and study for a minimum of two hours each evening.
+They take classes for six hours each day and study for a minimum of two hours each evening.
 In the third and fourth year of the program, participants may receive college credit for classes they take at BW during the Summer Academy.
 As participants reach the final two years of high school, significant program time is devoted to touring colleges (both locally and nationally), career exploration, and completing college entrance and financial aid applications.